Taksin: Resistance and independence

-On January 3, 1767, 3 months before the fall of Ayutthaya, Taksin made his way out of the city at the head of 500 followers to Rayong, on the east coast of the Gulf of Thailand.
+On 3 January 1767, 3 months before the fall of Ayutthaya, Taksin made his way out of the city at the head of 500 followers to Rayong, on the east coast of the Gulf of Thailand.
 This action was never adequately explained, as the royal compound and Ayutthaya proper was on an island.
-How Taksin and his followers fought their way out of the Burmese encirclement remains a mystery.
+How Taksin and his followers escaped from the Burmese encirclement remains a mystery.
 He travelled first to Chonburi, a town on the Gulf of Thailand's eastern coast, and then to Rayong, where he raised a small army and his supporters began to address him as Prince Tak.
 He planned to attack and capture Chanthaburi, according to a popular version of oral history, he said, "We are going to attack Chanthaburi tonight.
 Destroy all the food and utensils we have, for we will have our food in Chanthaburi tomorrow morning."

-On April 7, 1767, Ayutthaya fell to the Burmese.
+On 7 April 1767, Ayutthaya fell to the Burmese.
 After the destruction of Ayutthaya and the death of the Thai king, the country was split into six parts, with Taksin controlling the east coast.
 Together with Thongduang, now Chao Phraya Chakri, he eventually managed to drive back the Burmese, defeat his rivals and reunify the country.

-With his soldiers he moved to Chanthaburi, and being rebuffed by the governor of the town, he made a surprise night attack on it and captured it on June 15, 1767, only two months after the sack of Ayutthaya.
-His army was rapidly increasing in numbers, as men of Chanthaburi and Trat, which had not been plundered and depopulated by the Burmese, naturally constituted a suitable base for him to make preparations for the liberation of his motherland.
+With his soldiers he moved to Chanthaburi, and being rebuffed by the governor of the town, he made a surprise night attack on it and captured it on 15 June 1767, only two months after the sack of Ayutthaya.
+His army was rapidly increasing in numbers, as men of Chanthaburi and Trat, which had not been plundered and depopulated by the Burmese, naturally constituted a suitable base for him to make preparations for the liberation of his fatherland.

 Having thoroughly looted Ayutthaya, the Burmese did not seem to show serious interest in holding the capital of Siam, since they left only a handful of troops under General Suki to control the shattered city.
 They turned their attention to the north of their own country which was soon threatened with Chinese invasion.
-On November 6, 1767, having amassed 5,000 troops and built 100 ships, Taksin sailed up the Chao Phraya River and seized Thonburi opposite present day Bangkok.
+On 6 November 1767, having amassed 5,000 troops and built 100 ships, Taksin sailed up the Chao Phraya River and seized Thonburi opposite present day Bangkok.
 He executed the puppet Thai governor, Thong-in, whom the Burmese had placed in charge.
 The taking of Thonburi was quite easy due to the garrison being Thai.
 He followed up his victory quickly by attacking the main Burmese camp numbering 3,000 men, led by General Suki (สุกี้) at the Battle of Pho Sam Ton (Thai: โพธิ์สามต้น) near Ayutthaya.
 The Burmese were defeated, General Suki was killed in the fighting, and Taksin won back Ayutthaya from the enemy within seven months of its destruction.